CodeYourFuture/syllabus-archive/js-core/week-04/lesson.md

 add(2, 3);
 ```

-Notice I've invoked the function underneath, with the paremeters `2` and `3`.
+Notice we have invoked the function underneath, with the parameters `2` and `3`.
 Inside the function, try to `console.log()` your parameters and see what
 happens.